signalfx/gdi-specification/specification/semantic_conventions.md

 [`Profile.proto`](https://github.com/google/pprof/tree/master/proto) is a data representation for profiling data.
 It is independent of the type of data being collected and the sampling process used to collect that data.
-Log message will contain a gzip-compressed, base64-encoded protocol buffer conforming to `profile.proto`.
+The log message will contain a gzip-compressed, base64-encoded protocol buffer conforming to `profile.proto`.
 Each message contains either `allocation` or `cpu` samples determined by the data type specified for the log record.

 For each `allocation` and `cpu` sample: